Skip to the content.

 A quality-control pipeline that runs FastQC and MultiQC on raw FASTQ files to assess sequencing quality.

-sequana_rnaseq pipeline diagram placeholder
+sequana_rnaseq pipeline overview

 sequana_rnaseq